Skip to content

-Our study of the theoretical foundations of computing spans algorithm design and analysis, complexity, optimization, cryptography, quantum and more.
+Our study of the theoretical foundations of computing spans algorithm design and analysis, complexity, optimization, cryptography, quantum computing and more.

 We seek to answer fundamental and long-standing questions about the capabilities and limitations of our field, which has practical implications in economics, logistics, social welfare, transportation and many other real-world domains.